sarkershantonu/sarkershantonu.github.io/_posts/2021/2021-01-08-jmeter-distributed-testing-revised.md

 2021-01-08-jmeter-distributed-testing-revised

 ---
-This is an update blog post of original posted blog from 2013 about distributed testing with jmeter.
+This is an update of [**original  blog from 2013**](https://shantonusarker.blogspot.com/2013/01/how-to-distribute-test-in-jmeter.html) about distributed testing with jmeter.

 What id distributed testing?
 - A performance test tool simulate user behaviour and use parallel executions to simulate multi-user behaviour.
 This part is not easy when you are testing a big number of users.